khanasunil5/active-directory-home-lab/documentation/troubleshooting.md

 - ping lab.local

 Verified:
-- DNS server pointed to the Domain Controller
+- Verified that the DNS server was correctly pointing to the Domain Controller
-- IP address within correct subnet
+- Confirmed the client IP address was within the correct subnet
-- Domain name resolution working
+- Successfully resolved the domain name, confirming name resolution was working

 #### 2. Computer Account Verification
 On DC01: